-3.1 Manufacturer and implied warranty
+3.1 Manufacturer warranty, implied warranty

-The work specified in the service schedule may only be performed in an authorized KTM workshop and must be recorded in both the Service & Warranty Booklet and in the KTM Dealer.net, otherwise any warranty coverage will become void.
-Damage or secondary damage caused by tampering with and/or conversions on the vehicle is not covered by the manufacturer warranty.
+The work prescribed in the service schedule must only be carried out in an authorized KTM workshop and confirmed in the KTM Dealer.net, as otherwise all warranty claims will be void.
+Damage or secondary damage caused by tampering with and/or conversions on the vehicle are not covered by the manufacturer warranty.